 7. Financial Advisory

-Several budget management apps are powered by AI/ML, which offer customers the benefit of specialized financial advice and guidance.
+Several budget management apps are powered by artificial intelligence and machine learning, which offer customers the benefit of specialized financial advice and guidance.
 AI/ML algorithms allow customers to track their finances and help them analyze their spending patterns, and identify where they can cut spending.

 Another emerging trend in this context is robo-advisors.
 Working like regular advisors, they target investors with limited resources (individuals and small to medium-sized businesses) who wish to manage their funds.
 These AI/ML-based robo-advisors can apply traditional data processing techniques to create financial portfolios and solutions such as trading, investments, retirement plans, etc.

 8. Customer Data Management

 For banks and financial institutions, data is a crucial resource, making data management central to the business’s success.